MMinkova/vim-snippets-mrk/README.md

   thesis/dissertation = `th`
   DVD = `dvd`
   CD = `cd`
 - Include a selection of MARC21 fields commonly found in each format.
+Multiple and additional fields can be subsequently added.
+- Nested tab stops are included for 245$b and 300$b.
+These nested tab stops are removed and skipped entirely if their placeholders are edited.
+This allows for cases in which 245$b and 300$b are needed or not.
 - Used to increase efficiency when cataloguing similar resources.
-- Multiple and additional fields can be subsequently added.

 #### Individual MARC21 fields
 - The three digit field tag is used as a trigger.